 The functional currency of ChildFund is the U.S. Dollar.
 The consolidated financial statements and transactions of ChildFund's foreign operations are generally maintained in the relevant local currency.
-Where local currencies are used, assets and liabilities, except for property, plant and equipment and gift-in-kind inventory, are remeasured at the consolidated statement of financial position date using the bid/spot rate of the previous month.
-For revenue and expense items, translation is performed using the bid/spot rate of exchange of the previous month.
+Where local currencies are used, assets and liabilities, except for property, plant and equipment and gift-in-kind inventory, are remeasured at the consolidated statement of financial position date using the bid/spot rate on the last day of the previous month.
+For revenue and expense items, translation is performed using the bid/spot rate on the last day spot rate of exchange on the last day of the previous month prior to the date the transaction occurred.